-- 9. Within 10 working days of the Council receiving the employee's grievance (this may be longer if there is an investigation), the employee will normally be asked, in writing, to attend a grievance meeting.
-The written notification will include the following: - the names of its Chairman and other members - the date, time and place for the meeting.
-The employee will be given reasonable notice of the meeting which will normally be within 25 working days of when the Council received the grievance - the employee's right to be accompanied by a workplace colleague, a trade union representative or a trade union official - a copy of the Council's grievance policy - confirmation that, if necessary, witnesses may attend (or submit witness statements) on the employee's behalf and that the employee should provide the names of his/her witnesses as soon as possible before the meeting
+Within 10 working days of the Council receiving the employee's grievance (this may be longer if there is an investigation), the employee will normally be asked, in writing, to attend a grievance meeting.
+The written notification will include the following:

+- the names of its Chairman and other members - the date, time and place for the meeting.
+The employee will be given reasonable notice of the meeting which will normally be within 25 working days of when the Council received the grievance - the employee's right to be accompanied by a workplace colleague, a person of the staff member's choosing, a trade union representative or a trade union official - a copy of the Council's grievance policy